The more an agent understands about your overall business and finances, the better he or she will be able to find competitive prices.

 Many successful business launches start at home.
 Typically home-based businesses consist of one or no additional employees and have relatively little revenue.
 However, that doesn’t mean that the business shouldn’t be insured.
 Every business—including home-based businesses—should be insured against risk.
 According to the U.S. Small Business Administration (SBA), more than half of American businesses are based at an owner’s home—and too many fail to carry appropriate business insurance.
 While a home-based business is almost always by most definitions a small business, its location may require special attention to insurance coverage.
 Homeowners insurance alone will not necessarily cover your home-based business against business property loss or liability.

-As a licensed insurance agent, Kevin is responsible for researching and writing about all matters related to insurance.
+As a licensed insurance agent and editor, Kevin is responsible for researching and writing about all matters related to insurance.
 He has over ten years of experience in insurance and financial planning.
 His history involves working with StateFarm, MassMutual, and other mutual companies.